ncastaldo/wecare-website-project/README.md

 ###### - [/rest/requests](https://polimi-hyp-2018-team-10472465.herokuapp.com/rest/requests)
 - Returns: all the requests sent with the contact-us form
 - Attention!
 This REST endpoint is only for **TESTING** purpose and for the professor to verify its functionality.
-This endpoint should not be visible from the outside, because it may contain sensitive informations

 ###### - /rest/requests - POST
 - Accepts: a JSON file containing the information filled in the form of the Contact Us page